jmanthony3/Archimedes/docs/class/engr-837-001-materials-characterization-methods/lecture-19-xrd-pattern-formation.md

 $$\sum A = n_{\text{solvent}}A_{\text{solvent}} + n_{\text{solute}}A_{\text{solute}}$$

 ## Summary
-- #XRD produces valuable information on composition and structure, but the analysis can be complex
+- #XRD produces valuable information on composition and structure, but the analysis can be complex.
-- Software based identification is extremely useful but not perfect
+- Software based identification is extremely useful but not perfect.
-- The relative composition and phase type can be determined from #XRD, as well as, #Coefficient-of-Thermal-Expansion
+- The relative composition and phase type can be determined from #XRD, as well as, #Coefficient-of-Thermal-Expansion.